 WHEN DID YOU FIRST DISCOVER YOU HAVE HIGH COPPER AND HOW?

 Janie: Looking back, I’m fairly certain it was manifesting itself in 2014.
 Though I didn’t connect the symptoms at the time to rising copper, I know in August of 2014, I suddenly developed very weird iron labs.
-My serum iron plummeted from 105 down to 55 in just one week of high physical activity.
+My serum iron plummeted from 103 down to 55 in just one week of high physical activity.
 Huh??
 I’d get it back up, then down it would fall.
 Turns out that high heavy metals can mess with your iron levels–others might see low ferritin with high iron.
-I also started to notice “movement headaches in the Fall of 2014, and I’m not a headache person, so that was new.
+I also started to notice movement headaches in the Fall of 2014, and I’m not a headache person, so that was new.
 In October of 2014, I did hair testing and though copper was midrange, I didn’t understand the significance.
 In early 2015, I was seeing my hair come out in clumps, yet I had gotten my iron back up once again.
 Finally in March of 2015, I was noticing I had ruminating negative thoughts--not at all like me!!
 What the heck was this about??
 So by April of 2015, I did serum testing of copper and zinc and there it was: high copper, relatively low zinc–they have a see-saw relationship!
 Another important test is hair testing, also called the HTMA, since not everyone is lucky with blood testing as I was.
-Finally, a good indication is high calcium, which I had, but didn’t now the connection to high copper!
+Finally, a good indication is high calcium, which I had and is called the calcium shell, but didn’t now the connection to high copper!

 Elaine: When I first began NDT and tested at 3 grains after holding my dose for 6 weeks, my Reverse T3 came back high.
 I then tested iron, which was high and indicated MTHFR and heavy metals.
 Equally, high iron from MTHFR actually puts you in a low iron state since it’s not being broken down for use!
 From there I actually tested MTHFR (I am Homozygous, from both parents, for MTHFR A1298C) plus Copper, Zinc and Ceruloplasmin.
 Copper was high.
 It was also suggested to look at my sex hormones, so I tested them as well and came back as highly Estrogen Dominant, which can promote high copper.